hardyoyo/vagrant_embark_base/README.md

 vagrant up
 ```

+### Great, where are the services?

+All services provisioned on this VM are bound to a routable interface, so you can access them at the private IP address assigned as Vagrant boots up the VM.
+Unless you change it, it's `192.168.33.33`.
+If you have any of Vagrant's [local domain resolution plugins](https://github.com/hashicorp/vagrant/wiki/Available-Vagrant-Plugins#local-domain-resolution) installed, you should be able to reach the local Californica app at https://embark.vagrant.test/ ... its fedora at http://embark.vagrant.test:8081/fcrepo/rest ... and its Solr at http://embark.vagrant.test:8983

 ## Vagrant Plugin Requirements and Recommendations

 Vagrant has a robust community of plugin developers, and some of the plugins are quite nice.
 [Installing a Vagrant plugin](https://www.vagrantup.com/docs/plugins/usage.html) is simple.

+> #### TLDR, just tell me what to install...
+>
+> ...
+OK, fine, start with this...
+>
+> `vagrant plugin install vagrant-env vagrant-registration vagrant-hostsupdater`
+>
+> ... but, you'll really have a better time if you also install these...
+>
+> `vagrant plugin install vagrant-vbguest vagrant-cachier vagrant-notify`

 * [Vagrant-ENV](https://github.com/gosuri/vagrant-env) is *required*, in order to use this project.
 * [Vagrant-registration](https://github.com/projectatomic/adb-vagrant-registration) is *strongly recommended*,